We have built a strong reputation as an innovator in higher education and we have a strong emphasis on interdisciplinary activity.

-In the Department of Education we have two high quality research programmes that aim to tackle current national and international research priorities within the context of education.
+In the Department of Education we offer PhDs and DProfs; two high quality research programmes that aim to tackle current national and international research priorities within the context of education.

 All research students are integrated into the research culture of the department and are encouraged to participate in various different ways both throughout their study and afterwards.
 Some events are informal gatherings around a cup of coffee, such as the weekly Research Club to facilitate individual support and collaboration.
 Others are more formal, such as the public lectures organised by CERS or the university-wide summer conference for staff and students.

 These routes allow you to actively design and manage a research study, complete a written presentation and conclude in an oral examination, viva voce.

 We take the training of our doctoral students extremely seriously because we believe that the best research is ethically, methodologically and theoretically robust.
 We are committed to making sure that our students have the opportunity to develop into the best researchers of tomorrow.

 To this end, we provide a vigorous programme of workshops covering a range of methodological, theoretical, technical and practical issues related to all stages of the research process.
 In addition, we also work with colleagues across Middlesex University to ensure that our students benefit from any other specialist resource which may be on offer.
 Our workshops are delivered by experts and open to all Middlesex students.

 For more information, including workshop times and dates, visit our MDX CERS website.